Random motion on finite rings, I: commutative rings: The stationary distribution

 Combining the first term from the first sum and the second sum gives

 We now split the second sum according to whether $I_y$ equals $I_x$ or not.
 Then, using Proposition~\ref{prop:equal-stat-prob}, we obtain

+For the first sum in \eqref{pi-sum}, when $y \in S_x$, $U_{y,x}$ is trivial.
+Therefore, the sets $P_i$ in Lemma~\ref{lem:Uy-partition} are disjoint and form a partition of $F_x$, giving

+Let us now consider the second sum in \eqref{pi-sum}.
 By Lemma~\ref{lem:Uy-partition}, parts (1) and (2), we can restrict the $y$-sum to be over $\phi$ and collect coset representatives in $U_y/U_{y,x}$ to account for all the terms.
-By part (3), the number of times each representative occurs is $|U_y|/|U_x|$, leading to the identity
+By Lemma~\ref{lem:Uy-partition}(3), the number of times each representative occurs is $|U_y|/|U_x|$.
+We then use Proposition~\ref{prop:equal-stat-prob} to obtain the identity